jhlothamer/save_and_load_demo/README.md

 # Save and Load Demo

+**NOTE: The previous version of this demo contained a security vulnerability in the use of a Godot resource file to save and load data.
+When a resource file is loaded, arbitrary code can be executed, opening up players to attack.
+This demo has been updated to save game data in the JSON file format.
+Please see [This video from GDQuest](https://youtu.be/j7p7cGj20jU) for details.
+Not implemented in this demo, but mentioned below, you can also encrypt game save files to further protect players and, if desirable, prevent cheating.**

 This is a demo project for saving and loading game state data in the Godot Engine.
 It goes with the following video:  [Saving & Loading Games in Godot (with demo)](https://youtu.be/_gBpk5nKyXU)

 This demo goes beyond the ordinary capture of node property values and handles several game state management aspects most demos or tutorials ignore.
 These are: